SciRooPlot/SciRooPlot/README.md

   // in order to express that the label for a specific data should be put in the second legend you can do the following: plot[1].AddData("function1", "inputIdentifierA", "my label in second legend").SetLegendID(2);

-  // the styles and colours of the respective legend entries are by default based on the data that is represented
+  // the styles and colors of the respective legend entries are by default based on the data that is represented
   // you can however override this and specify different default settings for the legend plot[1].GetLegend(2).SetDefaultLineWidth(5.);
   // modifications can also be done on per entry: